Blature/Nano-banana-generator/README.md

 # Nano Banana Generator - Telegram Bot

-A Telegram bot for image generation and editing using Gemini 3 Pro Nano Banana API.
+A Telegram bot for image generation and editing using Google's Gemini API with `@google/generative-ai` package.

 ## Features